mynameiswilson/sbdm/_posts/2022-01-05-sb1-will-gut-sbdms.md

 Under those two statutes, we selected a LPAS' new principal in late 2020.
 The process worked very well.
 We were provided a number of candidates from Superintendent Pollio, we "interviewed" them, voted and provided our recommendation back to Dr. Pollio, and he approved.

-SB1, a GOP-backed bill, will do away with any real* school-level control over choosing principals, state-wide.

-* - But wait, there's more: if my reading is correct - this SB1 makes consultation with SBDM councils optional, or up to the district school board)
+SB1, a GOP-backed bill, will do away with any real school-level control over choosing principals, state-wide.
+If my reading is correct - this SB1 makes consultation with SBDM councils optional, or up to the district school board.

 ### Curriculum decisions will be made by the superintendent at the district level. ###